jacobwalker0814/git-workshop/README.md

 * Open "Terminal" for Mac, "Git Bash" for Windows and probably "Gnome Terminal" or "Konsole" for Linux
 * `pwd` is your "present working directory"
+* `ls` lists files
 * `cd` is "change directory".
 Switch to the root directory of your project
-* `ls` lists files
+  * Start typing a directory and hit Tab for easy navigation
+  * Go up a directory with `cd ..`

 # Getting started
 * Install git.
 Available for Windows, Mac, Linux, others